LucasFaustman/Coding-Challenges/README.md

 **Tech used:** Javascript

-I do a Codewar challenge every day!
+I do a Coding challenge every day!

 ## Optimizations